 Despite only two years into a three-year cycle, the People and Customer Director was concerned that their existing People Strategy was losing pace with the changes going on in retail.

 The company was posting solid long-term performance, but wanted to ensure that they were ready to deal with the a variety of upcoming challenges: Rapid social change; digitialisation, automation and AI; multi-generation workforces; and the changing expectations of consumers and employees that these brought.

-Our brief was to help develop a People Strategy, with a leaning towards culture, that would address these challenges.
-It was important to the client to involve the full people (HR) leadership team.
+Our brief was to help develop a People Strategy, with a leaning towards culture, that would address these challenges and make the business more agile.
+It was important to the client to involve the full people (HR) leadership team in the process.
 Across two brands, that meant 16 people.

 Approach: SOAR – Strategy and Appreciative Inquiry

 We developed the strategy in in two main steps.